 Luca looked up towards me.
 “You didn’t hurt him, did you?”
 He sounded concerned.

 I found myself taken aback by that.
 Concern for others was no longer something I gave much thought to.
-All those who had been dear to me were long dead, and now people were mainly…my vineyard.
+All those who had been dear to me were long dead, and now humanity was mainly…my vineyard.
 I was moved for the first time in a very, very long time.

 “No, I didn’t.
 I think he just got spooked.
 Come on up.”